 - Paloma: Feminine and unique, Paloma is of Spanish origin and embodies a little girl with a strong, artistic nature.

-- Petra: Much prettier than "Peter" for which it's diminutive of.
+- Petra: Much prettier than "Peter," for which it's a diminutive.

-- Persephone: As if it's been pulled straight from a fairytale, this name is pronounced "per-SEF-o-nee" but is actually the title of the goddess of spring.
+- Persephone: As if it's been pulled straight from a fairytale, this name is pronounced "per-SEF-o-nee."
+Bizarre in the loveliest way, this is actually the title of the goddess of spring.

 - Poe: Mysterious like Edgar, such is the affiliation with a name like "Poe."

-- Quinn: Not so much strange and strangely underused, this is a really lovely name without a ton of traction.
+- Quinn: Not so much strange as strangely underused, this is a really lovely name without a ton of traction.

 - Reece: Uncommon and graceful, this is the more feminine spelling for "Reese."

-- Remy: Holding steady in the top 1,000 baby girl names for the past few years and expected to climb from there, Remy may not be completely unheard of but it's undoubtedly one of the more unique names you could choose and incorporates the ever-popular "Em" without being too obvious.
+- Remy: Holding steady in the top 1,000 baby girl names for the past few years and expected to climb from there, Remy may not be completely unheard of, but it's undoubtedly one of the more unique names you could choose.
+Also, it incorporates the ever-popular "Em" without being too obvious.

-- Shoshannah: Like Shoshannah Shapiro from HBO's Girls, this one is quirky and a bit much, but between the alliteration there's a lot of protentional here.
+- Shoshannah: Like Shoshannah Shapiro from HBO's Girls, this one is quirky and a bit much, but between the alliteration there's a lot of potential here.

-- Sigrid: Not to be taken likely, this underused Norse moniker would fit the little one who defines that oft-heard "Though she be but little, she is fierce..."
+- Sigrid: Not to be taken lightly, this underused Norse moniker would fit the little one who defines that oft-heard "Though she be but little, she is fierce . . . "